pozil/ui-api-playground/README.md

 This is a sample Lightning Web Component (LWC) app that let's you explore the UI APIs and execute them.

-**Note:** this app only lists the UI API endpoints that are accessible with LWC.<br/>
+**Note:** this app only lists the UI API endpoints that are [accessible from LWC](https://developer.salesforce.com/docs/component-library/documentation/en/48.0/lwc/lwc.reference_ui_api).<br/>
-For a exhaustive list of endpoints, refer to the [documentation](https://developer.salesforce.com/docs/atlas.en-us.uiapi.meta/uiapi/ui_api_get_started.htm).
+For the exhaustive list of REST endpoints, refer to [this documentation](https://developer.salesforce.com/docs/atlas.en-us.uiapi.meta/uiapi/ui_api_get_started.htm).

 <img src="screenshots/app.jpg" alt="Screenshot of UI API playground"/>